Mortgages: Where to Start

 Repayment mortgages are usually set for 25 – 30 years and, at the end of that term, you should have paid off the total amount and so own your home outright.

-There is also an option for an interest-only mortgage where you pay only the interest on the loan each month, but don’t pay anything towards the total amount.
+There is also an option for an interest-only mortgage when applying for a mortgage where you pay only the interest on the loan each month, but don’t pay anything towards the total amount.